BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

-A term that has become widely popular, block chain refers to the linking of blocks by embedding information about one block into the next one.
-Every block contains a unique fingerprint (called a hash) of the previous block.
-This allow for verifying that new blocks are based on the same history of blocks that nodes in the Bitcoin network have agreed upon.
+This term refers to the linking of blocks by embedding a hash (a digital fingerprint) of one block into the next one.
+This allows for verifying that new blocks are based on the same history of blocks that nodes in the Bitcoin network have already agreed upon.

 </div>